How much can you save by combining condo and car insurance policies?

 |Coverage Level||Average Annual Premium|

-While a multi-policy discount for condo and car insurance can be a great way to save, it’s only part of having a low car insurance payment.
+While a bundling discount for condo and car insurance can be a great way to save, it’s only part of having a low car insurance payment.
 The best way to find cheap car insurance is to shop as many options as possible for your condo insurance and car coverage.
-Most major car insurance companies will offer a multi-policy discount, so don’t limit your search.
+Most major car insurance companies offer insurance bundles, so don’t limit your search.

 If you’re looking for a quote on car insurance or simply more information on condo insurance, see below!